Ghiyarandhika/Ghiyar_docker/README.md

    < docker run --name things-web -p 8080:5000 things-image -d >

    For web-application using apache
-   < docer run --name thinigs-web -p 8080:80 things-image -d >
+   < docker run --name things-web -p 8080:80 things-image -d >

 6. Thats it, you should be can access your web application from http://localhost:8080/.